Luigi-Crisci/BGK2D_GPU_SYCL/README.md

   - [ ] Mdspans?

 # Issues to track
-- `write` adds a newline by default, check the porting
+- [x]`write` adds a newline by default, check the porting
+- [ ] 'malloc_shared' do not work on my local machine.
+Could be a device issue, check it on data-center level gpu

 # Ideas
 - Flag in `usm_buffer` to avoid duplicated copy host-device or device-host